FriendsOfTYPO3/extension_builder/Documentation/InDepth/Roundtrip.rst

 The general rule is: All configurations that can be edited in the graphical editor should be applied in the graphical editor.
-For example, if your extension depends on another extension, you should add it in the properties form of the graphical editor and not directly in the :file:`ext_emconf.php` and :file:`composer.json`.
+For example, if your extension depends on another extension, you should add it in the properties form of the graphical editor and not directly in the :file:`ext_emconf.php`.

 Make sure you configure the :ref:`overwrite-settings`.